-It’s November and we know what’s on your mind.
-Starting now until the 25th, you’ll be thinking about what to gift your loved ones, how to stay positive if the season brings bittersweet memories, and where to find the best holiday eats and drinks.
-Here in Texas’ Capitol city, there are more than a million ways to make the holidays special — but these 15 activities are Christmas in Austin’s best and brightest do’s:
+Tis the season… to be thinking about what to gift your loved ones, where to find the best lights displays, and all of the best holiday markets and bazaars.
+Here in Texas’ Capitol city, there are more than a million ways to make the holidays special — but these 15 activities are Christmas in Austin’s best and brightest:

 15.)
 Show off your ice skating moves at Whole Foods Downtown